odinuv/web/slides/sql-join/slides.md

 </pre>

 - On both *left* and *right* side of the JOIN, there is a table.
-- The joined table contains rows for which join condition is true.
+- The joined table contains rows for which the join condition is true.
 - CROSS JOIN / Cartesian Join / Cartesian Product :
     - `SELECT * FROM persons, locations`
 </section>

 <section markdown='1'>
 ## INNER JOIN Operator
-- Can join with Cartesian Product, `JOIN` is more flexible.
+- You can join with Cartesian Product. `JOIN` is more flexible.
 - `SELECT * FROM persons INNER JOIN contact ON persons.id_person = contact.id_person`
 - Selects rows from both tables which satisfy the join condition (1:1 or 1:1..N).
 - Selects all persons which have some contact.
-- Each person is listed as many times as it has contacts.
+- Each person is listed as many times as she has contacts.
 - If column names are same, the condition can be shortened:
     - `SELECT * FROM persons INNER JOIN contact USING(id_person)`
 - `INNER JOIN` is default and symmetric.